typst-community/prequery/README.md

 # Prequery

 This package helps extracting metadata for preprocessing from a typst document, for example image URLs for download from the web.
 Typst compilations are sandboxed: it is not possible for Typst packages, or even just a Typst document itself, to access the "ouside world".
 This sandboxing of Typst has good reasons.
 Yet, it is often convenient to trade a bit of security for convenience by weakening it.
 Prequery helps with that by providing some simple scaffolding for supporting preprocessing of documents.

+The Prequery documentation is located at https://typst-community.github.io/prequery/; for now, the package API is still in the [PDF manual](docs/manual.pdf).

 ## Getting Started